 Understanding the Effects of Pain and Depression

 Pain patients with depression may exhibit an altered mood, such as chronic sadness, helplessness, hopelessness, and thoughts of hurting themselves, but they are not always present.
-Constant anxiety is a symptom often seen in this type of depression, and anger, justified or unjustified, is another mood that may present.
+Constant anxiety is often seen in this type of depression, and anger, justified or unjustified, is another mood that may present.
 The patient may feel a lack of self-esteem, fatigue, irritability, and isolation.
-Financial, legal, and family issues are often present with the depression, and loss of muscle tone, sleep disturbances, and lack of interest in sex are other common manifestations.
+Financial, legal, and family issues are often present with depression, and loss of muscle tone, sleep disturbances, and lack of interest in sex are other common manifestations.

 How Depression Causes Pain

-Treating Pain and Depression Together
+Available Treatments for Pain and Depression

 Last Updated on